FAQs

 Can you lightly thaw the Rolls out just to be able to cut and then re-freeze?

 Portioning this product while still frozen is quite difficult, so, yes, we would recommend lightly thawing the product and then portioning for re-freeze.
 However, we don’t recommend completely thawing our Rolls and then re-freezing them.
-We don't use any preservatives in our food, so maintaining a low temperature is really important to maintain product integrity.
+We don't use any preservatives in our food, so maintaining a low temperature (under 5 degrees) is really important to maintain product integrity.
 Once fully thawed, the Rolls only last 2 – 3 days in the fridge.

 Are your plastic pouches BPA-free?